lucas42/lucos_dns/README.md

 To combine building & running in a single command, run `docker compose up --build`

-Configured to build in Dockerhub when a commit is pushed to the master branch in github.
+Configured to build in Dockerhub when a commit is pushed to the main branch in github.